Bed bugs are wingless, flat reddish-brown insects about 1/4 inch long.

 Bite marks on the skin are not exactly the most reliable indicator of a bed bug infestation.
 It is because bites of bed bugs often look like bites from other insects, or even like rashes.
 Some people even do not feel anything when they get bitten, making the signs of infestation even harder to notice.

 Some facts about bed bugs

-When it comes to identifying pests, having a sound knowledge of their traits can be of great help.
-No, we’re not asking you to major in bed bug biology; just knowing some facts about them are good enough.
+When it comes to identifying pests, having sound knowledge of their traits can be of great help.
+No, we’re not asking you to major in bed bug biology; just knowing some facts about them is good enough.
 Here are a few facts about these pests that might surprise you: